Blog

 • family members must also apply for a TIE.

 When relocating, UK expats face similar challenges.
-Document translations, notarizations, and bureaucratic delays are common.
+Document translations, notarizations, and bureaucratic delays are standard.
 Many of them face a language barrier since forms and processes often require Spanish proficiency or legal assistance.
 After all, residency triggers tax obligations.

 Passports & Travel